Skip to main content

 A simple rate table is tempting, but it hides the main decision.
 Ask these questions before you move supplier for a small headline difference:

-- How does the rest of your household use electricity?
-The best tariff for a low-mileage EV driver may not be the best tariff for a home with solar, a battery or electric heating.
+6. How does the rest of your household use electricity?
+The suitable tariff for a low-mileage EV driver may not be the suitable tariff for a home with solar, a battery or electric heating.

 When Octopus is still the cleaner choice